Unity-Technologies/ml-agents/docs/Using-TensorFlow-Sharp-in-Unity.md

 ## Using your own trained graphs

-The TensorFlow data graphs produced by the ML-Agents traing programs work without any additional settings.
+The TensorFlow data graphs produced by the ML-Agents training programs work without any additional settings.

 In order to use a TensorFlow data graph in Unity, make sure the nodes of your graph have appropriate names.
-You can assign names to nodes in Tensorflow :
+You can assign names to nodes in TensorFlow :

 ```python
 variable= tf.identity(variable, name="variable_name")